Timgill987/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the Document Object Model, it is viewed as a tree of trees of our code and translates our JavaScript into HTML.
+JavaScript turned HTML elements can be manipulated, planned and formed using the DOM structure.

 2. What is an event?

+    An event as it pertains to JavaScript is anything that the user does to interact with a web page.
+Examples are clicking, rolling mouse over text act.

 3. What is an event listener?

+    an event listener is a method that can be aimed an even like clicks or mouse overs.

 4. Why would we convert a NodeList into an Array?

+to access the data using our familiar Javascript array methods like forEach and Map.

 5. What is a component?

+A component is basically the product of HTML, JavaScript, and CSS.

 ### Git Set up